Sandgerði City

-City Icelandic fishing town with harbor on Reykjanes Peninsula
+Icelandic fishing town with harbor on Reykjanes Peninsula

 Sea breezes, basalt coast and a working fishing harbour define Sandgerði; visitors watch seabird colonies, sample smoked fish at quay-side stalls, surf or day-trip across the Reykjanes lava fields and lighthouses.

-Why Visit Sandgerði? #
+Why Visit Sandgerði?#

 A fishing town on the Reykjanes Peninsula, Sandgerði appeals to birdwatchers and anglers drawn to rugged lava coastline and seabird colonies.
 The local harbour, maritime museum and seafood restaurants showcase coastal life, and short drives bring geothermal fields and hot springs typical of the peninsula.
 Lighthouse walks and dramatic sunset views make it an approachable base for Iceland’s shoreline scenery without Reykjavík’s crowds.

-Top Things to Do in Sandgerði
+Best Things to Do in Sandgerði#

-All Attractions ›- Sandgerði Maritime Museum - Visit the Sandgerði Maritime Museum for fishing heritage and local sea artefacts.
+Sandgerði Maritime Museum - Visit the Sandgerði Maritime Museum for fishing heritage and local sea artefacts.

-- Garðskagaviti lighthouse - Walk to Garðskagaviti lighthouse and coastal cliffs for seabird viewing and ocean vistas.
+Garðskagaviti lighthouse - Walk to Garðskagaviti lighthouse and coastal cliffs for seabird viewing and ocean vistas.

-- Black-sand shoreline and basalt - Explore the black-sand shoreline and basalt formations near the town for dramatic coastal walks.
+Black-sand shoreline and basalt - Explore the black-sand shoreline and basalt formations near the town for dramatic coastal walks.

-- Geothermal village pool - Relax at the village geothermal pool popular with locals for year-round swimming.
+Geothermal village pool - Relax at the village geothermal pool popular with locals for year-round swimming.

-- Fish-curing sheds and racks - Wander old fish-curing sheds and seaweed-drying racks that tell the fishing village's history.
+Fish-curing sheds and racks - Wander old fish-curing sheds and seaweed-drying racks that tell the fishing village’s history.

-- Local smokehouse tasting - Visit a small smokehouse to taste smoked Arctic char and talk with local fishermen.
+Local smokehouse tasting - Visit a small smokehouse to taste smoked Arctic char and talk with local fishermen.

-- Blue Lagoon - Relax at the Blue Lagoon geothermal spa near Grindavík for silica-rich waters and spa services.
+Blue Lagoon - Relax at the Blue Lagoon geothermal spa near Grindavík for silica-rich waters and spa services.

-- Reykjanes Geopark - Explore Reykjanes Geopark, Gunnuhver hot springs, and coastal lava fields.
+Reykjanes Geopark - Explore Reykjanes Geopark, Gunnuhver hot springs, and coastal lava fields.

-Best Time to Visit Sandgerði #
+Best Time to Visit Sandgerði#

 Visit June-August for the mildest weather, long daylight and birdlife on the Reykjanes Peninsula.
 Winters are cold, windy and wet with limited daylight and dramatic seas.